 - Any organization is now eligible to deliver bonding services under The Federal Bonding Program, but organizations issuing Fidelity Bonds must be “certified” to do so by The Federal Bonding Program.

 - The Fidelity Bonds issued to employers covering at-risk applicants are made available exclusively to The Federal Bonding Program by Travelers which is not duplicated by any other U.S. program

-- Bonds are issued instantly to be in effect the day that the applicant is scheduled to start work; the bonds are self-terminating (no termination paperwork needed), and the employer does not sign any papers in order to receive the bond free-of-charge
+- Bonds are issued to be in effect the day that the applicant is scheduled to start work; the bonds are self-terminating after 6 months (no termination paperwork needed), and the employer does not sign any papers in order to receive the bond free-of-charge

-- The bond insurance issued ranges from $5,000 to $25,000 coverage for a 6-month period with no deductible amount (employer gets 100% insurance coverage for covered loss up to the value of the bond.
+- The bond insurance issued ranges from $5,000 to $25,000 coverage for a 6-month period with no deductible (employer gets 100% insurance coverage for covered loss up to the value of the bond.
 When this bond coverage expires, continued bond coverage can be purchased from TRAVELERS by the employer if the worker demonstrated job honesty under coverage provided by The Federal Bonding Program

-- Bond can be issued to the employer as soon as the applicant has a job offer with a date scheduled to start work
+- The bond can be issued to the employer as soon as the applicant has a job offer with a date scheduled to start work